-The Schooner "Sunshine" is the third 'sister' built to the design (no.468) drawn up by W. Fife Jun. in 1900.
-The first two, the original "Sunshine" and "Asthore", were built (1900 and 1902) by the Fifes at their yard in Fairlie.
+The Schooner "Sunshine" is the third 'sister' built to the design (n°:468) drawn up by W. Fife Jun. in 1900.
+The first two, the original "Sunshine" and the "Asthore", were built (in 1900 and 1902 respectively) by the Fifes at their yard in Fairlie, Scotland.
 Both vessels changed names several times, Asthore even being called Sunshine for a long while (1906-1925).

-The hull and rig are exactly faithful to the original 1900 design.
+The hull and rig are faithful to the original 1900 design.

 The interior which is hand crafted from teak and rosewood has been compromised from the original layout to allow for the required modern safety standards, such as the 4 watertight bulkheads.
 The deck is laid down in long thick lengths of solid teak planks over the steel beams, and caulked with cotton in the traditional way.
 The masts and spars are all of Sitka Spruce and the standing rigging is of galvanized steel.

 Her hull is Dutch marine grade A steel, and she has been built in Yangon under the strict supervision of a Lloyd's surveyor, to Lloyds SSC plan approval.
 Yangon (formerly Rangoon) was chosen for the build as the facility at Myanmar Shipyards is highly suited to the job.
 Building and handicraft techniques can still be found in Myanmar (formerly Burma) that are as close as one can find to the skills originally employed in the Scotland of the early 20th century.